scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

    that does not wrap ``cos_doubles`` but instead applies the ``cos`` function directly to the elements of the numpy array.
 Does this have any advantages over the other techniques.
+#.
+Can you wrap ``cos_doubles`` using only the Numpy-C-API.
+You may need to
+   ensure that the arrays have the correct type, are one dimensional and contiguous in memory.

 Ctypes
 ------